 Millennials aren’t merely consumers of social media content.
 60% produce and upload online content, whether photos, videos, blog posts, or more.
 Nearly a third have their own website.

-Gen Y also uses social media as a place to connect with brands.
+Generation Y also uses social media as a place to connect with brands.
 50% agree with the statement “I like checking out brands on social media sites like Facebook and Twitter.”
-Perhaps more importantly, millennials respond positively brand participation via social media.
+Perhaps more importantly, Millennials respond positively brand participation via social media.
 75% of millennial parents are open to branded YouTube videos when seeking guidance on parent topics.
-A third of millennials also report that they like a brand more when it uses social media.
+A third of Millennials also report that they like a brand more when it uses social media.

 4 Tantamount Tips For Successfully Marketing To Millennials

 To put it bluntly, Millennials don’t respond to traditional advertising but do spend an enormous amount of time on social media.
 Brands should, therefore, trade traditional advertising (print, television, etc.) and reach Millennials where they spend time.
 Only 6% of Millennials feel online advertising is effective, however, 75% of Millennials who are parents respond positively to YouTube videos made by brands.

 Evidently, brands should not only connect with Millennials on social media where they spend over two hours a day, they should do so in accordance with the ways Millennials use social media.
 Millennials leverage social media as a tool for learning.
 If a brand can offer value in the form of knowledge and applicable information, Millennials may be more likely to choose their business.